yt-project/yt/doc/source/yt4differences.rst

 New External Packages
 ^^^^^^^^^^^^^^^^^^^^^

-As noted above (:ref:`yt-units-is-now-unyt`), ``unyt`` has been extracted from yt, and we now use it as an external package.
-In addition, other parts of yt such as :ref:`interactive_data_visualization` have been extracted, and we are working toward a more modular approach for things such as Jupyter widgets and other "value-added" integrations.gq
+As noted above (:ref:`yt-units-is-now-unyt`), unyt has been extracted from yt, and we now use it as an external library.
+In addition, other parts of yt such as :ref:`interactive_data_visualization` have been extracted, and we are working toward a more modular approach for things such as Jupyter widgets and other "value-added" integrations.